Wolfgang Prinz

 Wolfgang Prinz (born 24 September 1942) is a German cognitive psychologist.
-He is the director of the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany, and an internationally recognized expert in experimental psychology, cognitive psychology and philosophy of mind.
+He was director at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany, and an internationally recognized expert in experimental psychology, cognitive psychology and philosophy of mind.
 He is the founder of the common coding theory between perception and action that has a significant impact in cognitive neuroscience and social cognition.

 Background

 Wolfgang Prinz studied Psychology, Philosophy and Zoology at the University of Münster (Germany) from 1962 to 1966, and was awarded a doctorate from the Ruhr University in Bochum, Germany, in 1970.
 Prinz was a director of the Max Planck Institute for Psychological Research Munich, Germany, from 1990 to 2004.
 Since 2004 he has been a director at the Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, Germany.